 - Estate Agency Affairs Board, which regulates, maintains and promotes the conduct of estate agents; issues certificates from the Estate Agents Fidelity Fund; prescribes the standard of education and training for estate agents; investigates complaints lodged against estate agents, and manages and controls the Estate Agents Fidelity Fund.

 - Housing Development Agency, which identifies, acquires, holds, develops and releases state-owned and privately owned land for residential and community purposes; and project manages housing developments for the creation of sustainable human settlements.

-- National Urban Reconstruction and Housing Agency, which provides bridging finance to contractors building low to moderate income housing, infrastructure and community facilities.
+- National Urban Reconstruction and Housing Agency (NURCHA), which provides bridging finance to contractors building low to moderate income housing, infrastructure and community facilities.

-- Rural Housing Loan Fund, which facilitates access to housing credit to low income rural households by providing wholesale finance through a network of retail intermediaries and community-based organisations.
+- Rural Housing Loan Fund (RHLF), which facilitates access to housing credit to low income rural households by providing wholesale finance through a network of retail intermediaries and community-based organisations.

 A housing subsidy is a grant by government to qualifying beneficiaries for housing purposes.
 One of the DHS areas of responsibility in the delivery of human settlements relates to the bottom-most end of the market, where it provides housing subsidies to the poor.
 This is where the bulk of the housing backlog exists, affecting mainly those who earn below R3 500 a month.

 According to Stats SA’s GHS 2017, the percentage of households that received some form of government housing subsidy increased from 5,6% in 2002 to 13,6% in 2017.